US, Russia Need Sustained Talks On Nuclear Challenges Outside New START - Sullivan - UrduPoint

 US, Russia Need Sustained Talks On Nuclear Challenges Outside New START - Sullivan

+The United States and Russia need to have sustained discussions on nuclear challenges that fall outside of the New Strategic Arms Reduction Treaty (New START), US National Security Adviser Jake Sullivan said on Friday

-WASHINGTON (UrduPoint News / Sputnik - 30th January, 2021) The United States and Russia need to have sustained discussions on nuclear challenges that fall outside of the New Strategic Arms Reduction Treaty (New START) framework, US National Security Adviser Jake Sullivan said on Friday.
+WASHINGTON (UrduPoint News / Sputnik - 29th January, 2021) The United States and Russia need to have sustained discussions on nuclear challenges that fall outside of the New Strategic Arms Reduction Treaty (New START), US National Security Adviser Jake Sullivan said on Friday.

 "It's the beginning of the story of what is going to have to be serious, sustained negotiations around a whole set of nuclear challenges and threats that fall outside of the New START agreement as well as other emerging security challenges as well," Sullivan said during a virtual panel discussion with the US Institute of Peace.

-Earlier on Friday, Russian President Vladimir Putin signed into law the act on the ratification of the agreement to extend the New START for five years.
+Earlier in the day, Russian President Vladimir Putin signed the law on the ratification of the agreement extending the New START for 5 years.

-Putin and US President Joe Biden agreed during a telephone call on Tuesday to urgently extend the treaty.

-Sullivan said the Biden administration wants to have talks on strategic stability with Russia, but intends to impose costs on Moscow over its activities.